erl_eterm

 applications should use the macros and functions provided.

-Each of the following macros takes a single ETERM
+Each of the following macros takes a single ETERM pointer as an

 argument.
 The macros return a non-zero value if the test is true,